megancarney/nbd/README.md

 # Normalized Baseline Detection (NBD)
 Featured in "Dropping Lotus Bombs: ATT&CK in macOS Purple Team Operations" #OBTSv6

+## How does NBD detect OceanLotus activity?

+### IOC: Use of touch to backdate files

+OceanLotus uses the `touch -t` command to backdate files.
+Unfortunately, we can't alert everytime we see `touch` run with the `-t` flag.
+There's too much background activity.

 ## Method 1 - LOOBin/LOLBin detection using baselines

 When attackers use executables that already exist on the host like `touch` or `security`, malicious activity blends in with normal system activity.
 OceanLotus, Bundlore, XCSSET, Shlayer and many other pieces of malware use LOOBins.
 Some good sources for how LOOBins are used are the [LOOBins Github](https://github.com/infosecB/LOOBins) and [Sentinel One's](https://www.sentinelone.com/labs/20-common-tools-techniques-used-by-macos-threat-actors-malware/) breakdown.